 Bottom Line: We wish Petmate would use metal, rather than plastic hardware for these crates, but as mentioned earlier, this is a relatively simple problem to resolve.
 Aside from that, the Sky Kennel appears to work well for airline travel, it is available in sizes large enough for big dogs, and it comes with many of the extras (such as food and water bowls) that you’ll need.

-About: The Ultra Vari Kennel is one of the best crates available for traveling with your pet.
+About: The Ultra Vari Kennel is one of the best large travel crates available for flying with your pet.
 It satisfies virtually every criterion most airlines impose on owners, and it comes with several “extras” that you and your pet will appreciate.

 Additionally, the Ultra Vari Kennel features a floor moat, which will keep your pet drier if he has an accident or spills his water dish.
 It’s also available in two different colors: Bleached Linen and True Blue.